read-write-web/banana-wiki/Scripting-with-Ammonite.md

 streams and banana-rdf in order to overcome the previous limitations we discovered with threads and Futures.
 We will do this by going over important parts of the Ammonite Script [akkaHttp.sc](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/ammonite/akkaHttp.sc) that has been placed in this wiki.
+But unlike the previous section we won't go over every step in full detail.

 Importing Akka HTTP and its dependency is a simple as pasting this one line into the ammonite shell.